× Search

 The planning process

-We are aiming to notify the Keenan Road plan change in mid-2024 (subject to the outcomes of the various technical studies and feedback on consultation).
+The timeframe has been pushed out some three months and we are now aiming to notify the Keenan Road plan change late 2026 (subject to the outcomes of the various technical studies and feedback from consultation).

 The transport network